rmolinari/thesis_1999/1999_thesis.typ

 (potentially unbounded) number of cycles, each of which makes a very simplistic attempt to satisfy the requirement.
 We argue that if no cycle succeeds then we have $G leqt C$, a contradiction.

 So, fix $e in omega$.
-We desribe the strategy for satisfying requirement $R_e$.
+We describe the strategy for satisfying requirement $R_e$.
 To simplify notation we write $angletup(R, Phi, Psi)$ for $angletup(E_e, Phi_e, Psi_e)$.

 In #chapRef(2) we avoided an r.e.~opponent by changing our constructed set twice.
 When avoiding